 - Enter the M2D2 New Venture Competition or another business plan competition

-- Apply to be a VentureLabs fellow for a full-time, 12-week, stipended experience in entrepreneurship at Flagship Ventures
+- Apply for a Fellowship Program for a full-time, 12-week, stipended experience in entrepreneurship at Flagship Ventures

 - Ready to develop a new technology?
 Check-out specialized equipment and training available through the Worcester-based non-profit, Technocopia

 - Search for biomedical business, leadership, and management training offered through research institutes and professional societies; for example:

 - Read about making the transition from academia into business.

 - Use the Greater Boston Network of Interview Practice Partners to prepare for interviews in consulting, finance, and business roles.

 - All transitions (even those that are positive, desired, and successful) involve some amount of stress.
 This article on "Understanding the Impact of Change" from the NIH OITE blog offers a practical approach for considering an upcoming transition and doing a brief self-assessment to navigate change effectively.

 Have a suggestion?
 Know of a great local opportunitity?
 Let us know.